Senegal tracks route of Guinea student in race to stop Ebola

 In interviews with officials, the young man was reluctant to give them his exact itinerary and details of people he had met, said one diplomat briefed by authorities.
 It is not clear why the young man was unwilling to cooperate.

-Ndiaye said the student traveled by ‘bush taxi’ - typically, old Peugeot 504 estate cars transporting seven passengers jammed together for hours, sweating in the heat.
+Ndiaye said the student travelled by ‘bush taxi’, - typically, old Peugeot 504 estate cars transporting seven passengers jammed together for hours, sweating in the heat.

 An initial test of the student by Senegalese doctors came out negative, a diplomat said.
 But a second test, revealed to ministry officials in the early hours of Aug.
 29, was positive and health minister Seck announced it that morning.